-Everyone likes to feel important on occasion, whether through achieving a major goal or being recognized for an accomplishment.
-The workplace is no exception to this rule, as employees like to feel as though their decisions impact the actions their organizations take.
-During major corporate change, leadership and culture can be shaken up dramatically and as a result, previous levels of perceived employee impact (“I make a difference”) might not remain intact.
+Employees typically like to feel as though they matter and their decisions impact the actions their organizations take.
+During major corporate change, leadership and culture can be shaken up dramatically, and as a result, previous levels of perceived employee impact (“I make a difference”) might not remain intact.
 What benefits does an organization reap if employees feel they have a voice, and how is this impacted through the change process?
-This article attempts to answer these questions.
+The current article (Farndale et al., 2011) attempts to answer these questions.